 The only relationship between synthetic cannabinoids and cannabis plant material is that synthetic cannabinoids and the main active ingredient in the cannabis plant, THC, act on the same part of the brain (the cannabinoid system), to cause a psychoactive effect.
 However, the harm profile is dramatically different with synthetics potentially causing seizures, psychosis, organ damage and death.

 Those involved in responding to the acute harm caused by synthetic cannabinoids are now focused on making sure we do not see a repeat of what happened two years ago.
 What they’ve learned from last time means the response will be faster and better coordinated, which will hopefully lessen the harmful impact on affected communities.

 Ambulance, local health providers, the Drug Foundation, and government organisations are paying close attention to how and where synthetics are appearing.
 In September a spate of nine incidences of synthetics harm in south Taranaki was the most recent point of focus.

-In terms of acute harm, synthetic cannabinoids are “the worst drugs in this country,” says Nick Anda of High Alert, an early warning system which tracks which drugs are circulating in the country.
+In terms of acute harm, synthetic cannabinoids are “the worst drugs in this country,” says an analyst from High Alert, an early warning system which tracks which drugs are circulating in the country.
 High Alert provides alerts or warnings if a particularly harmful substance is being bought and sold.
 It is led by the National Drug Intelligence Bureau and supported by a range of community and government partners that regularly encounter and respond to drug-related harm.

 “It's not one of the more common drugs we see, but when you look at acute harm, when you could have one bong and never wake up, synthetic cannabinoids are the worst.”